 At a Glance

-• Only ~18% of Victorian seed-stage startups reach Series A. Early-stage capital is back to 2016 levels.
+- Only ~17% of Victorian seed-stage startups reach Series A. Early-stage capital is similar to 2016 levels.

 The Headline Is Real.
 So Is the Footnote.